rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 always compile without errors (using GitHub CI).
 All external contributions are made within PRs into this branch.

-Prerequisites that a PR must satisfy in order to be considered for merging into the `master` branch:
+Prerequisites that a PR must satisfy for merging into the `master` branch:
-* each commit within a PR must compile and pass unit tests with no errors, with every feature combination (including compiling the fuzztests) on some reasonably recent compiler (this is partially automated with CI, so the rule is that if GitHub CI is not passing, the commit can't be accepted);
+* each commit within a PR must compile and pass unit tests with no errors, with every feature combination (including compiling the fuzztests) on some reasonably recent compiler (this is partially automated with CI, so the rule is that we will not accept commits which do not pass GitHub CI);
 * the tip of any PR branch must also compile and pass tests with no errors on MSRV (check [README.md] on current MSRV requirements) and pass fuzz tests on nightly rust;